Actus reus: Omission

 Hence, if legislation specifically criminalizes an omission through statute, or a duty that would normally be expected was omitted and caused injury, an actus reus has occurred.

 In English law, there is no Good Samaritan rule therefore one cannot be criminally liable for an omission unless a duty of care is owed.
 An omission can be criminal if there is a statute that requires one to act.
-Situations that impose a duty of care and require one to act include when one is: under a contract (R v Pittwood), has assumed care (Stone and Dobinson), has created a dangerous situation (Miller), or holds an official position within society (Dytham).
+A duty of care is imposed and one is required to act when one is: under a contract (R v Pittwood), has assumed care (R v Stone and Dobinson), has created a dangerous situation (R v Miller), or fails to perform one's official position (R v Dytham.).

 Possession

 Possession holds a special place in that it has been criminalized but under common law does not constitute an act.
 Some countries like the United States have avoided the common law conclusion in Regina v.
 Dugdale by legally defining possession as a voluntary act.
 As a voluntary act, it fulfills the requirements to establish actus reus.